 DOI:

-Background and aim.
+Background and Aim.
 Akmola region is an arid region, where the annual precipitation averages 320-360 mm, a significant part of which falls as snow.
-At the same time, the height of the snow cover in the region accumulates due to the stubble of grain crops of 15-25 cm, the remaining precipitation in the form of snow is carried away to forest belts and does not participate in the formation of the grain crop yield.
-The purpose of the research was to study the effect of snow retention on the soil water regime and the yield of spring wheat in a biologized short-rotation crop rotation with green manure fallow.
+However, snow cover height accumulated due to stubble remaining after grain crops (typically, 15-20 cm is often blown away into shelterbelts and does not contribute to grain crop yield.
+The purpose of this research was to study the effect of snow retention on the soil water regime and the yield of spring wheat within a biologized short-rotation crop sequence that includes a green manure fallow.

-Materials and methods.
-For three years, observations were made of the state of snow accumulation, background moisture supply and spring wheat yield after green manure fallow with a pea-oat mixture.
-At the same time, the qualitative indicators of the snow cover (height, density and water reserve) were determined.
-After the snow melted, before sowing wheat, and also before harvesting, the reserves of productive moisture in the meter-thick soil layer were determined.
-At the end of the growing season, the wheat yield was recorded.
+Materials and Methods.
+Over three years, observations were made regarding snow accumulation, background moisture supply, and spring wheat yield following a green manure fallow planted with a pea-oat mixture.
+The qualitative indicators of the snow cover (height, density and water reserve) were determined concurrently.
+After the snow melted and prior to sowing wheat, and again before harvest, the reserves of productive moisture in the top one meter soil layer were measured.
+At the end of the growing season, the wheat grain yield was recorded.

 Conclusion.
-Despite the dry climatic conditions during the years of research, the use of snow retention had a positive effect on the accumulation of moisture in the soil and on the formation of wheat yield.
+Despite the dry climatic conditions during the study years, the implementation of the snow retention positively affected both moisture accumulation in the soil and the final wheat yield.